tbemel/disaster-response/README.md

 The data set is quite unbalanced in relation to the each of the categorization.
 Categories with small related samples could lead to low accuracy in its prediction, as not a lot of words could be identified that segregate that population vs the rest of the categories.

+### Note on files in this repository:
+The file models/classifier.pikl was not uploaded in gitub given its size of 179MB.
+You can regenerate it by running the 2 steps in 1. above.